7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 - Exists within a specific subscription
 - Region VNet Peering - Exists within a specific region, peering two Vnets in same regions
 - Global VNet Peering - Exists within a different regions, peering two Vnets in two different two regions
-- The only public IPs avaliable are the one granted by Azure
+- The only public IPs available are the one granted by Azure
 - Subnet creation lose **five** addresses: all 0s, 256, Azure Default Gateway, next two address after the Default gateway will be lost to DNS.
 	- /29 - would only have 3 addresses as you always lose the 5 above